crspeller/aider-nvim/README.md

 # aider.nvim

-A Neovim plugin for seamlessly integrating with aider (AI pair programming tool).
+A simple Neovim plugin for integrating with [aider](https://aider.chat/) - the terminal-based AI pair programming tool.

 ## Installation